 The effects of anthropogenic factors on vegetation variation during 1995–2014 in the TRHR were complicated.
 NDVIGS in the western part of the TRHR was negatively correlated with LP (Figure 6(d)), indicating that the counties therein faced an increasing grazing pressure.
 The eastern part of the TRHR exhibited positive RNDVI-LP values.
 The link between vegetation activity and grazing effects was weak (p > 0.1) for most counties.
 The relationship between NDVIGS and POP was positive in most areas, except for the southern part (Figure 6(e)).

 To test the robustness of our analysis, we substitute CHIRPS and ERA-Interim datasets with CMA-gridded datasets and perform the same analysis.
-We find that the partial correlation coefficients between NDVIGS and the driving factors show spatial patterns similar to those observed with our earlier analysis (Supplementary Figures S1 and S2).
+We find that the partial correlation coefficients between NDVIGS and the driving factors show spatial patterns similar to those observed with our earlier analysis (Supplementary Figures S1 and S2, available with the online Supplementary Material).
 Since the definition of ‘growing season’ (May–September) might also have an impact on the results, we perform the analysis also considering a slightly extended period of growing season, i.e. from April to October.
 The results indicate some differences in the magnitude of partial correlation coefficients, but nevertheless similar distributions (Supplementary Figure S3).

 Since it is reasonable to consider that the climatic factor with the biggest absolute value of partial correlation coefficient is the primary climatic driving factor of vegetation change (Peng et al. 2015), we now extend the definition of the primary climatic driving factor to primary driving factor (since the anthropogenic factors have only less influence) and compare the absolute values of RNDVI-GP, RNDVI-GT, RNDVI-GC, RNDVI-LP, and RNDVI-POP for each county.
 The results indicate that the primary driving factor during 1995–2014 was temperature in most counties of the TRHR, including in the southeastern and southern parts.
 For counties where GP was relatively low in the western part, the primary driving factor was precipitation.
 Besides, the results also reveal that vegetation activity in northeastern part was mainly driven by cloud cover (solar radiation).